 Cutting dairy out of the loop means less digestive stress on your body, i.e., less bloating.
-But take note that as your body adjust to less dairy and more plants, you might feel some digestive discomfort.
+But take note that as your body adjust to less dairy (then no dairy!) and more plants, you might feel some digestive discomfort.
 Here are some tips to handle the transition to a plant-based diet.

 Dairy products are proven to contribute to acne.
 In part, this is because milk and other dairy contain hormones that can react with your own hormones.
 That can lead to increased sebum, which leads to clogged pores.